GluuFederation/docs-ce-prod/3.1.2/source/admin-guide/uma.md

 ## UMA RS Implementation
-If you need to secure apps with OpenID Connect RP and UMA 2 RS code, you might want to take a look at our [oxd client software](http://oxd.gluu.org).
+To secure apps with OpenID Connect RP and UMA 2 RS code we recommend taking a look at our [oxd client software](http://oxd.gluu.org).

 ## UMA API

-As Authorisation Server(AS), Gluu server ship with two UMA APIs:
+Gluu server ship with two UMA Authorization Server APIs:

 1. The client API documented [here](https://gluu.org/docs/ce/api-guide/uma-api/#uma-2-token-endpoint-api): used by clients to obtains RPT.
-2. The Protection API documented [here](https://gluu.org/docs/ce/api-guide/uma-api/#uma-2-resource-registration-api): used by Resource Server to request resources protection on behalf of the Ressource Owner(RO)
+1. The Protection API documented [here](https://gluu.org/docs/ce/api-guide/uma-api/#uma-2-resource-registration-api): used by Resource Server to request resources protection on behalf of the Ressource Owner(RO)